tu2-atmanand/test-jekyll-themes/Features/Task_Formats.md

 This plugin only works for a specific type of tasks, which are in a particular format.

+The following image will help you to understand the nomenclature to read this documentation efficiently and understand the parts of a Task.

+< Image >

 ## The Checkbox Patter

 Obsidian supports three types of pattern to create a checkbox or in other words a task item as shown below  :